vekr1518/Creating-Streaming-Data-Pipeline-Using-Kafka/README.md

 # Creating-Streaming-Data-Pipeline-Using-Kafka

 ## Introduction
-In this project, we are going to de-congest the traffic data by analyzing the road traffic data from different toll gates.
+In this project, we are going to de-congest the traffic by analyzing the road traffic data from different toll gates.
 As a vehicle passes a toll, the vehicle’s data like **vehicle_id**, **vehicle_type**, **toll_plaza_id** and **timestamp** are streamed to Kafka.

 Our job is to create a end-to-end data pipe line that collects the streaming data using **kafka** and load it into a s3.